Empowering Workers with Human Rights

 The Human Rights Act is based on the European Convention on Human Rights and adds protection for workers’ rights and freedom.
 The provisions of the Act are primarily focussed on work related environment and similar matters.

 There are two aspects to the Act.
 In the public sector, it is unlawful for employers to violate any provisions of the Act and thereby human rights as laid down by the Convention.
 In the private sector, it will not be possible for workers to make a claim against employers for breach of human rights.
 However, to get around this possibility, human rights laws are have now been generally incorporated in employment laws and this is applicable to all employers irrespective of the sector of work.

 A couple of examples will illustrate this point better.
 In the private sector certain provisions of human rights have to be followed mandatorily.
 Not to be discriminated against because of one’s sexuality is a case in point.
 Another instance of the private sector is the operation of beauty clinics and spas.
 A technician working on an IPL hair removal machine is often required to keep extended hours.
-This is because his is a specialised job that cannot be substituted by an ordinary worker and secondly because clients often request to be treated by those they have come to rely on and trust.
+This is because his is a specialised job which requires great knowledge and skilled hands to operate IPL machine and cannot be substituted by an ordinary worker and secondly because clients often request to be treated by those they have come to rely on and trust.
 In such cases, keeping the welfare of the technician in mind and the human rights angle, compensatory leave or proportionate overtime wages have to be paid.